arjundinesh1k/trading-strategies/RESEARCH_LOG.md

 ### Paper #8: Optimal Execution of Portfolio Transactions (Almgren & Chriss)
 *   **Summary:** Modeled the "Market Impact" of large trades.
 Essential for understanding the friction between theoretical models and real-world execution.

-### Paper #9: The Lead-Lag Relationship in Crypto Assets
+### Paper #9: The Lead-Lag Relationship in Crypto Assets (Hou & Moskowitz)
-*   **Authors:** Various (Lead-Lag Methodology)
-*   **Key Takeaway:** Explored how "Primary" assets (like Bitcoin) act as a scout for "Secondary" assets (like Coinbase or MicroStrategy).
-When the primary asset moves, the secondary asset often follows with a measurable time delay.
-*   **9th Grade Translation (The Scout):** This is about "The Echo."
-If someone yells across a canyon (Bitcoin price moves), there is a short delay before you hear the echo (MSTR price moves).
-If you see the person yell, you can predict the echo is coming.
+*   **Summary:** Examines the delayed reaction of smaller, "lagging" assets to news already reflected in "leading" primary assets.
+This confirms that market friction prevents information from being absorbed instantly across all related securities.

-### Paper #10: The Cross-Section of Expected Stock Returns
+### Paper #10: The Cross-Section of Expected Stock Returns (Fama & French)
-*   **Authors:** Fama & French (The "Godfathers" of Quant)
-*   **Key Takeaway:** The final proof that market returns are not random.
-Returns are driven by "Risk Factors" like company size and value-to-price ratios.
-*   **9th Grade Translation (The Archetype):** This ties everything together.
-It proves that there are "rules" to the game.
-If you follow the rules (like buying "Cheap" companies or "Winning" companies), you have a mathematical edge over people who are just guessing.
+*   **Summary:** One of the most influential papers in finance.
+It replaced the single-factor model with a multi-factor approach, proving that company size and book-to-market equity are high-probability predictors of future returns.